 I’ve been enjoying using Trading 212.
-Its a great mobile app and its really trying to lure in more users with a generous referral scheme.
-It also provides surprisingly good technical analysis of each of the stocks on sale.
-Incidentally, if you would like to start zero commission trading then please click through here and we will both receive a free share which will be credited to our Trading 212 accounts within 1 working day.
+It’s a great mobile app and it’s really trying to lure in more users with a generous referral scheme.
+It also provides a surprisingly good technical analysis of each of the stocks on sale.

 Platform trading isn’t for everyone, for instance, if you have credit card debt or overdrafts, then it may be advisable to pay these down before stepping into the world of commission-free trading.
 I’ve enjoyed using the trading tools available on Trading 212 and if you are looking into using a trading app, I have provided reviews on some of the apps currently available to UK users here.

 Trading 212 Balance £66.00 | Net Loss -£14.69 (18.20%)